-- Type B: Students who graduate with repeat, regardless of educational methods - Type C: Students who drop out, regardless of educational methods - Type A-B: Students whose outcomes (with/without repeat) change depending on educational methods and environments of Health, Labour, and Welfare does not publish these statistics.
+Type A: Students who graduate without repeat, regardless of educational methods of Health, Labour, and Welfare does not publish these statistics.
 This is also one of the limitations of this study.
 Moreover, the results of the study are from a single university and department, and cannot be generalized to other universities or departments, and it is unclear whether similar results would be obtained.
 This is another limitation of the study.